What is Listening?

 In this step, the listener tries to evaluate the information received both qualitatively and quantitatively.
 Through this step, the listener forms an opinion about the message received.

 This step shows the ability of the listener to hold on to the message.
-Here, the listener categorises the information for the future.
+Here, the listener categorizes the information for the future.
 Usually, the information is stored in the memory for future use.

 The last step is using the information stored at the right time and right place.
 The listener can give his/her response through verbal or non-verbal cues.